hvlug/hvlug.github.io/index.md

 ---
 Welcome to HVLUG *(Hunter Valley Linux Users Group)*, we are a very small informal group of Linux users located in the Lower Hunter area of New South Wales, Australia.

-We usually meet at Rutherford Library, Arthur Street, Rutherford, New South Wales, on the 1st Saturday of the month from 10:30am to 1pm.
+We usually meet at Maitland Library, High Street, Maitland, New South Wales, on the 2nd Saturday of the month from 10:30am to 1pm.

+**Due to social distancing our meeting space has limited capacity, if you are new please RSVP via email.**

 Please feel free to contact us via email: [info@hvlug.org](mailto:info@hvlug.org), we welcome enquiries.